Northeast Dubois High School

-Northeast Dubois High School is a high school in Dubois, Indiana.
+Northeast Dubois Jr/Sr High School is a secondary school in Dubois, Indiana, United States.

 Athletics

-Its athletic nickname is the "Jeeps", which is named after Eugene the Jeep, a character in the Popeye comic strip.
-Northeast Dubois High School participates in the Blue Chip Conference and the school is known for their athletics programs, which include in the past four years: 13 sectionals, five regionals, one semi-state, and one state appearance.
+Northeast Dubois Jr/Sr High School's athletic nickname is the "Jeeps" after Eugene the Jeep, a character in the Popeye comic strip.
+The school participates in the Blue Chip Conference and is known for their athletics programs, which include at least 13 sectionals, five regionals, one semi-state, and one state appearance.